 Baby led weaning is not for the faint hearted when it comes to mess.
 If you are a clean freak, you need to quickly get used to the idea that your highchair, floor and baby are going to need to be cleaned three times a day, until they get more adept at feeding themselves at least.
 Although for us, the baby led weaning mess continued well into the terrible twos!
-A decent baby led weaning bib will help drastically reduce the mess, but there are so many different sorts available on the market now, it can be a minefield to decide which one is best for your baby.
+The best baby led weaning bibs will help drastically reduce the mess, but there are so many different sorts available on the market now, it can be a minefield to decide which one is best for your baby.

 BIBaDO Coverall Weaning Bib

 The BIBaDo was the first bib we ever tried when Dex was around 8 months old.
 It was a total game changer in terms of reducing the mess and saving the gorgeous clothes which were getting stained day after day.

 This bib covers your baby’s arms and body and attaches to the highchair meaning food no longer falls in their lap or into the highchair and can be chucked in the bin quickly and easily.
 It washes well too and is both waterproof and stain resistant.

 Like the BIBaDo, the Baby Bjorn long sleeved bib is an excellent baby led weaning bib as it covers the arms and is also waterproof and stain resistant.
 It is slightly cheaper than the BIBaDO, however it is recommended that it can only be used from 8 months+